Constructive Dismissal Ireland

 What is the compensation for constructive dismissal in Ireland ?

 The maximum compensation one can obtain in a successful constructive dismissal claim is 104 weeks remuneration.

 Constructive Dismissal, Ireland – How to Claim ?

 One makes claim by completing and submitting an application form which can be located on the Workplace Relations Commission website see here.

 There are very strict legal time frames one has to make such a claim which is only within 6 months from the date of dismissal.
 Also, one should obtain legal advice before assessing the date of dismissal as unfortunately it is not a straightforward matter in Irish Employment law as we have no codified legislation, so there are a number of Acts to consider when assessing what is the actual date of dismissal.

-How difficult is it to prove Constructive Dismissal ?
+How difficult is it to prove Constructive Dismissal in Ireland ?

 Constructive dismissal actions can be difficult to prove as there is a heavy burden on the employee in these actions, in our opinion.

-When can you claim for Constructive Dismissal ?
+When can you claim for Constructive Dismissal in Ireland ?